mglerner/IntroToBiophysics/README.md

   tweak and share computational models.
 We'll be *using* and playing with models that I create throughout the course.
 However, you have a great opportunity to learn how to *create* these things yourself:
-  Earlham is hosting a two-day Python Bootcamp, led by [Software Carpentry](http://software-carpentry.org/).
+  Earlham is hosting a two-day Python Workshop, led by [Software Carpentry](http://software-carpentry.org/).
 It'll be hosted on Earlham's campus, January 11-12, 2015 (that's the Sunday/Monday before Spring classes, so housing should not be a problem).
 The ability to build and tweak simple computational models *greatly* expands the types of questions you can ask (and answer!) by yourself.
-This two-day bootcamp will teach you all the Python you need to get started right away, and it's **completely free**!
+This two-day workshop will teach you all the Python you need to get started right away, and it's **completely free**!
 To be
   clear: this is *recommended* but **not required**.
-If you're interested, but absolutely can't make it to the bootcamp, you can discuss working through the bootcamp lessons (or the [Code Academy][CodeAcademy] lessons) independently.
+If you're interested, but absolutely can't make it to the workshop , you can discuss working through the workshop lessons (or the [Code Academy][CodeAcademy] lessons) independently.

 Depending on the class interest in computational chemistry